 8.3.1 Refunds, if applicable, will be processed within 28 days of The Company receiving notification of cancellation in writing from the participant.

-8.3.2 The registration fee is only refundable in full in a case in which The Company would not be able to offer a placement to a Candidate within 4-months of signature of the present agreement (Providing none of the points in 8.3.3 apply).
+8.3.2 The Acceptance Fee is only refundable in full in a case in which The Company cannot offer a placement to a Candidate within 4-months of signature of the present agreement (Providing none of the points in 8.3.3 apply).

 8.3.3 The Acceptance Fee and Placement Fee (which includes the 1st installment mentioned in 7.2, above) are non-refundable in any of the below cases:

-- Applicant cancels/withdraws his/her application for a programme within 4-months of agreement signature.
+- Applicant cancels/withdraws his/her application for a programme.

-- Applicant has been provided with 1 or more interview with hiring host companies.
+- Applicant has been provided with 1 or more interviews with hiring host companies.

 - Applicant has received a suitable programme offer and has refused such offer.